moment/luxon/docs/intl.md

 ## How locales work

 Luxon DateTimes can be configured using [BCP 47](https://tools.ietf.org/html/rfc5646) locale strings specifying the language to use generating or interpreting strings.
 The native Intl API provides the actual internationalized strings; Luxon just wraps it with a nice layer of convenience and integrates the localization functionality into the rest of Luxon.
-The Mozilla MDN Intl docs have a [good description](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#Locale_identification_and_negotiation) of how the `locale` argument.
-In Luxon, the methods are different but the semantics are the same, except in that Luxon allows you to specify a numbering system and output calendar independently of the locale string (i.e. Luxon does the string munging for you).
+The Mozilla MDN Intl docs have a [good description](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#Locale_identification_and_negotiation) of how the `locale` argument works.
+In Luxon, the methods are different but the semantics are the same, except in that Luxon allows you to specify a numbering system and output calendar independently of the locale string.

 The rest of this document will concentrate on what Luxon does when provided with locale information.